inkanfung/LoanCalculator/KanOnerioSolution/README.md

 ## 1. Handling non-business days (weekends and bank holidays) for the start and end dates of the loan.

-1. I was thinking brute force method first maybe HardCode the dates into a set in the inputLoans object/beans E.g.
+1. I was thinking brute force method first maybe HardCode the dates into a set or hashmap in the inputLoans object/beans E.g.

 ```java